Rethinking Multimodal Fusion for Time Series: Text Modalities Need Constrained Fusion: Analysis

-\textbf{[7] Information distribution analysis (Figure~\ref{fig:analysis1}).} We analyze fusion behavior using the \textit{effective rank} of layer-wise representations.
-Given a hidden representation $\mathbf{H}$, we compute its singular values $\{\sigma_i\}_{i=1}^{r}$ and define $p_i = \frac{\sigma_i}{\sum_{j=1}^{r} \sigma_j}$ and $\mathrm{erank}(\mathbf{H}) = \exp \left( - \sum_{i=1}^{r} p_i \log p_i \right)$, where higher effective rank indicates more distributed representations.
-To assess its relevance, we compute the rank correlation between MAE and effective rank across fusion strategies under diverse settings, including four TS backbones~\cite{Liu2022NonstationaryTransformer, Nie2023PatchTST, Liu2023iTransformer, Zhou2022FiLM}, nine datasets, and four forecast horizons.
-Figure~\ref{fig:analysis1_1} shows a positive relationship between two metrics, as illustrated by the representative example in Table~\ref{fig:analysis1_2}.
+\textbf{7) Information analysis (Figure~\ref{fig:analysis1}).} We analyze the fusion using the \textit{effective rank} of layer-wise representations.
+Given a hidden representation $\mathbf{H}$, we compute its singular values $\{\sigma_i\}_{i=1}^{r}$ and define $p_i = \frac{\sigma_i}{\sum_{j=1}^{r} \sigma_j}$ and $\mathrm{erank}(\mathbf{H}) = \exp \left( - \sum_{i=1}^{r} p_i \log p_i \right)$, where higher rank indicates more distributed representations.
+To assess its relevance, we compute the rank correlation between MAE and effective rank across fusion strategies under diverse settings (four TS backbones~\cite{Liu2022NonstationaryTransformer, Nie2023PatchTST, Liu2023iTransformer, Zhou2022FiLM}, nine datasets, four $H$s).
+Figure~\ref{fig:analysis1_1} shows that methods with higher effective rank tend to achieve lower MAE, as confirmed by a positive Spearman rank correlation, with example shown in Table~\ref{fig:analysis1_2}.